saitejadandu1231/sap-basis-pulse_OLD_deleted-main/PRODUCTION_DEPLOYMENT_GUIDE.md

 5. Update CORS and OAuth configurations
 6. Run production smoke tests

-Your application is **code-complete and ready for deployment**!
-The remaining tasks are deployment configuration and environment setup.
+Your application is **fully enhanced and ready for deployment**!
+All major improvements have been implemented including security, performance, and user experience enhancements.